 Collectively raising over £2,200 the challenge event champions smashed their targets and have made a huge contribution to the British Youth Council and young people across the UK.
 To the runners, donors and volunteers, thank you!

 Luke Thornton, Treasurer at the British Youth Council and one of the runners in our challenge event team on Sunday commented “Small charities like the British Youth Council benefit so much from challenge events like this one and I am delighted I can support their work in this way.

 “It is so great to see more and more support like this for the British Youth Council and I know that it will make a huge difference to the charity.”

 If you would like to take part in a challenge event or would like to organise your own fundraising event, please get in touch with our Head of Fundraising, Victoria Ward on Victoria.firstname.lastname@example.org

-The runners raised over £1,300 towards the work of the British Youth Council, which is an incredible amount and really will make a huge difference to our work empowering young people to take action on the issues that affect them.
+The runners raised over £1,200 towards the work of the British Youth Council, which is an incredible amount.
+Support from events like this enables young people from across the UK to find their voice and use it for social and political change.
 From everyone at the British Youth Council, thank you to our runners, supporters and donors.

 Don’t forget, to hear more about ways you can be involved in events like the Santa Run, sign up to our Friends of British Youth Council mailing list here.